 Nearly everyone we’ve ever met loves cartoon characters, and when people have that first-time ever experience of speaking with a cartoon and having it talk back, they are often thrilled and amazed.
 It gives them an emotional connection to memories of watching Disney or Warner Bros. movies as children, when they were learning how to relate to the world.
 In fact, most of the Disney movies taught powerful lessons in life and how to live well.

-Neuroscientists at several major universities are now organizing studies into virtual reality and autism to learn just how much influence animated characters can have, and if they can help other children on the autism spectrum, as effectively as Owen was helped.
+Neuroscientists at several major universities are now organizing studies into virtual reality and autism to learn just how much influence animated characters can have.
+The hope is that we can help other children on the autism spectrum, as effectively as Owen Suskind (read the book “Life, Animated”) was helped.

 We believe live animation in particular has a lot to offer, because of its flexibility, ease of use and the creative opportunities for teaching with real engagement and impact.

 Our headquarters are in Carson City, NV.
 Gary Jesch is the founder of Invirtua and has also created two other companies – CHOPS Live Animation, which provides interactive avatars for tradeshows and special events (https://chops.com) and WideWorld Video, which provides video graphics and digital signage for local businesses in his area (https://wideworldvideo.com).